learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 ## 3. Convert Categorical Features into Numbers

-Despite dropping irrelevant columns and filling in those NaN values, if we feed the current `X_train` into our scikit-learn `ElasticNet` model, it will crash:
+Despite dropping irrelevant columns and filling in those NaN values, if we feed the current `X_train` into our scikit-learn `LinearRegression` model, it will crash:

 ```python